tigera-solutions/CalicoCloud_AWS-Control-Tower/README.md

 This solution create an IAM role which is used to perform operations on kubernetes.
 Users of this solution would need to have an automated way of getting that IAM role added as `system:masters` in aws-auth configmap.

 ## Deployment
 The `ControlTowerCalicocloudStack.yml` will be deployed in Control Tower management account.
 This will create a stackset in management account.
 On every new account creation a CloudFormation stack will be deployed in new account via stackset.
-The CloudFormation stack in individual account(s) will deploy the resources required for tigera automation.
+The CloudFormation stack in individual account(s) will deploy the resources required for calicocloud connection automation.

 #### Create ControlTowerCalicocloudStack
 * In Control Tower management account, go to CloudFormation stacks, select `Create stack` `With new resources (standard)`.